 Learning how to install and use the Falcon player definitely presented some challenges for installation and how to use it.
 I had purchased a Rasberry Pi because it was on sale so I wanted to give it a try.
+If this is your first year working with Christmas lighting, I wouldn’t recommend using the Rasberry Pi.

 How to Install FPP